slsa-framework/slsa/docs/spec/v1.0/verifying-artifacts.md

 During package upload, a package ecosystem can ensure that the artifact's provenance matches the expected values for that package name's provenance before accepting it into the package registry.
-If possible, system implementers SHOULD prefer this option because doing so benefits all of the package ecosystem's clients.
+If possible, platform implementers SHOULD prefer this option because doing so benefits all of the package ecosystem's clients.